JimMcL/measuring-mimicry/HumanPredators/EatUp/README.md

 This project contains a game-like web application that requires participants to view a series of photos of arthropods, and decide, for each one, whether or not it is an ant.
-While this game is complete, it is highly likely that changes to the game will be required for other uses, which will require web programming skills.
+While this game is complete (except for Firebase database credentials), it is highly likely that changes to the game will be required for other uses, which will require web programming skills.

 The game starts with an introductory page, `index.html`.
 It introduces the game and takes the player to an online consent form,